-Voter registration postmark deadlines vary from 30 days out to just a couple of days before the election.
+Voter Registration postmark deadlines vary from 30 days out to just a couple of days before the elections.
 Check out our Election Center for information for the deadlines in your state.

 Do I need to be 18 in order to register to vote?

 The age requirement varies by state, but most states allow individuals who will be 18 by the next election to register to vote.
 Some states do have a minimum age requirement to register to vote (for example you may have to be 17 ½ years of age).
 Check out our Election Center for the voter registration eligibility requirements in your state.

 Do I need to be a U.S. citizen in order to register to vote?